 - You can make this chocolate pudding recipe with dutch processed cocoa and even raw cacao powder.

 - If you use sweetened cocoa powder or drinking chocolate, then add sugar according to your taste preferences.

 - You can also opt to add 1 to 2 teaspoons of instant coffee to this pudding.
 Add the instant coffee when you add the vanilla extract and stir to mix.

 - Instead of cornstarch, you can use arrowroot flour, rice flour or tapioca flour.
 You may need to increase the proportion of these flours if needed.

 - For a vegan version use plant based milks like almond milk, cashew milk, rice milk or oats milk.
 Coconut milk can separate, so I do not suggest using it for this recipe.

 - Scale this recipe easily to make a larger serving for small parties.

 Nutrition Info (Approximate Values)

-This Chocolate Pudding recipe post from the archives (December 2017) has been republished and updated on 30 September 2021.
+This Chocolate Pudding recipe from the archives first published in December 2017 has been updated and republished on September 2021.